Linfield defeat Bannsiders in BetMcLean Cup final

 Bannsiders skipper Stephen O'Donnell saw his looping header land on the roof of the net before Johns made a good save to deny striker Matthew Shevlin.

-Linfield threatened before the break with Eetu Vertainen dragging a shot just wide before colliding with O'Donnell as he ran across the edge of the box - the forward wanted a penalty but referee Lee Tavinder awarded a free-kick to Coleraine.
+Linfield threatened late in the first half with Eetu Vertainen dragging a shot just wide before colliding with O'Donnell as he ran across the edge of the box - the forward wanted a penalty but referee Lee Tavinder awarded a free-kick to Coleraine.

 The breakthrough came four minutes into the second half as McKee set up Cooper to rifle low and hard beyond Deane and into the net.